|

 Jimmy Chan: "It's a Kansas City bankroll."

-of Australia and south of the equator.
-It includes the Solomon Islands, Vanuatu, New Caledonia, the Bismarck Archipelago,
+the islands northeast of Australia and south of the equator.
+It includes the Solomon Islands, Vanuatu, New Caledonia,

 P.T.
 Burke: "You look for a Kanaka or a Melanesian..."